On why I started writing

 Here's the strange part

-A few weeks ago I went back through old LinkedIn posts from almost a decade back.
-I was looking for something specific, can't even remember what now.
+A few weeks ago I went back through old LinkedIn posts from nearly a decade ago.
+I was looking for something specific.
+Can't remember what now.

-What I found instead were the same questions I'm wrestling with today.
+What I found instead were the same questions I'm sitting with today.

 The language was rougher.
 The thinking half-formed.
-But the instinct?
-Already there.
+But the instinct was already there.
 I just wasn't ready to see it yet.

-Turns out I've been working on this book a lot longer than I thought.
+Turns out I've been working on this a lot longer than I thought.

 What happens here